awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

    -----END CERTIFICATE REQUEST-----
    ```

-   You can use [OpenSSL](https://www.openssl.org/) to view and verify the contents of the CSR:
+   You can use [OpenSSL](https://www.openssl.org/) to view and verify the contents of the CSR\.

    ```
    openssl req -text -noout -verify -in ca.csr
    ```

-   This yields output similar to the following:
+   This yields output similar to the following\.

    ```
    verify OK